 Demand for low performance athletic wear is increasing

-In the last few years, demand for low-performance footwear in the US and Europe has grown significantly.
+In the last few years, demand for low-performance footwear in the U.S. and Europe has grown significantly.
 Low-performance footwear refers to footwear that is not intended for athletic use.
-In such situations, Nike faces competition from low cost manufacturers that are trying to establish a foothold in the US and other international markets.
-Nike has gradually increased its focus on selling low-performance footwear through its Converse, Hurley and Cole Haan brands.
+In such a segment, Nike faces competition from low cost manufacturers that are trying to establish a foothold in the U.S. and other international markets.
+Nike has gradually increased its focus on selling low-performance footwear through its Converse, Hurley brands.

 High growth potential in China and emerging markets

 With the rapidly growing economies of China and other emerging markets such as Brazil, these regions have emerged as key markets for Nike.
-The company is experiencing strong growth in virtually every one of its business segment in these regions, and the trend is expected to carry forward going ahead.
+The company is experiencing strong growth in virtually every one of its business segment in these regions, and the trend is expected to carry forward.

 How Does Trefis Modelling Work?